-Revenue projections for capital projects to be funded by Doral are based on the City's adopted 2011-2012 budget and information provided by the City's Planning and Zoning Department.
-City revenues for capital improvements by type are also identified in Table 10.2.
-For example, the Stormwater Fund is used to fund drainage improvements, the Park Impact Fee fund is used to fund park improvements, and the Transportation Fund is used for capital improvements in transportation.
-It should be noted that the City has a small reserve in the Capital Improvements Fund for any capital projects in need of funding.
+Revenue projections for capital projects to be funded by Doral are based on the City's adopted 2014-2015 budget and information provided by the City's Planning and Zoning Department.
+City revenues for capital improvements by type are also identified in Table 18.
+For example, the Stormwater Fund is used for drainage improvements, the Park Impact Fee Fund is used to finance park improvements, and the Transportation Fund is used for roadway, transit and pedestrian projects.
 The Capital Improvements Fund is comprised of revenue transfers from the General Fund, and recovery of grant funds from prior years.

 An analysis of the projected revenues and planned capital expenditures indicate that the City will maintain financial feasibility through the 5-year planning period.
-The City is projected to accumulate \$132,663,133 million over the 5-year planning period to fund the capital improvements needed to maintain and improve public facility LOS, and has identified a total of \$54.2 million in capital improvement expenditures over the planning period.
+The City is projected to accumulate over \$77,750,000 over the 5-year planning period to fund the capital improvements needed to maintain and improve public facility LOS, and has identified a total of \$77,069,254 in capital improvement expenditures over the planning period.